• Share this on:

 Your code of conduct should include information about:

-Valamis has written a good article about what to include in your code of conduct.
+Valamis has written a good article about what to include in a code of conduct.

 Best practices in the Spices and Herbs Sector

-Two major players, Unilever (Unilever Sustainable Agricultural Code (SAC)) and McCormick (Supplier Code of Conduct), have an extensive code of conduct written towards sustainability.
+Two major players, Unilever (Unilever Sustainable Agricultural Principles (SAP)) and McCormick (Supplier Code of Conduct), have extensive codes of conduct regarding sustainability.
 You can use these to learn about the concept of self-verification.
 This means that you as a supplier assess your own compliance with the sustainability code of the buyer.

 Tips: